-For today’s Reader Mail, we’ll talk about how to do a simple computation of the business ROI and how to manage and grow a retail business.
+Today, we answer a question from our Reader Mail.
+In this edition, we’ll talk about how to do a simple computation of the business ROI.
+Then how to manage and grow a retail business.

 Specifically featured are two emails I received from a couple of enterprising individuals.
 The first one is set to start a gasoline station business while the second one wants to grow their sari-sari store business.